 Please provide some copy for this section, please provide some copy for this section, please provide.

 Northdown Primary School is committed to ensuring that all children have equal life chances.
 We recognise that many children come to us from low socio-economic backgrounds and we are dedicated to ensuring that this is never a barrier to learning.
-Our PRIDE values of Positivity, Respect, Integrity, Diversity and Endeavour are an integral part of our aspirations for children.
+Our values of Harmony, Curiosity, Courage, Determination & Aspiration are an integral part of our hopes for the children.
 Pupil Premium Grant is used effectively to ensure that disadvantaged children receive the same entitlement as their non-disadvantaged peers.
 These are our key principles for diminishing the difference between disadvantaged and non-disadvantaged children.

 What is Pupil Premium Funding?

 The Pupil Premium (PP) is a grant funding and is in addition to the school’s Delegated Budget.
-It is allocated to children from low-income families who are eligible for free school meals, children who have been looked after continuously for more than six months and those from families with parents in the armed forces.
-Pupil Premium funding is used to raise attainment, promote social skills, independent learning and positive behaviour in order to increase attainment of these disadvantaged pupils and diminish the difference between them and their non-eligible peers.
+It is allocated to children from low-income families who are eligible for free school meals, children who have been looked after continuously for more than six months, and those from families with parents in the armed forces.
+Pupil Premium funding is used to raise attainment, promote social skills, independent learning, and positive behaviour in order to increase the life chances of these disadvantaged pupils and diminish the difference between them and their non-eligible peers.

 At Northdown Primary: